 In order to be considered degree or certificate-seeking, the student must be enrolled in courses for credit and be recognized by the institution as seeking a degree or other formal award.
-Dual enrolled high school students are not considered degree/certificate-seeking.
 Note: All students eligible to receive federal student financial aid are to be considered degree/certificate-seeking.
+Dual enrolled high school students are not degree/certificate-seeking students.

-Academic Reporters: Student counts reported in column 1 define the initial cohort for reporting graduation rates on the IPEDS Graduation Rates (GR) component to meet Student Right-to-Know reporting requirements.
+Academic Reporters: Student counts reported in column 1 define the initial cohort for reporting graduation rates in the IPEDS Graduation Rates (GR) component to meet Student Right-to-Know reporting requirements.
 Students reported in this group will become your GR cohort in the reporting year appropriate for your institution.
-The number of students reported in column 1 will also appear in Part D to be used in determining the percentage of the entering class represented by the current GR cohort.
+The number of students reported in column 1 will also appear in Part D to be used in determining the percentage of the undergraduate entering class represented by the cohort.

 Full-time, transfer-in degree/certificate-seeking undergraduate students

 In column 2, report the total number of full-time degree/certificate-seeking undergraduate students entering the reporting institution for the first time but known to have previously attended a postsecondary institution at the undergraduate level.
+Include students enrolled in the fall term who transferred into the institution the prior summer term.
 These students may or may not have transferred credit(s).

 Full-time, continuing degree/certificate-seeking undergraduate students